Chairman, Morino Institute

-Co-founder and Chairman of Venture Philanthropy Partners
+Co-founder and Founding Chair of Venture Philanthropy Partners

 In the early 1970s, Mario co-founded and helped build the Legent Corporation, a software and services firm